MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

    ]
 }
 ```

 We can now create a car model that belongs to car brand we just created.
-Since navigational property is defined in the API page as a part, we can create a car model in different ways:
+Since the navigational property is defined in the API page as a part, we can create a car model in the following different ways:

 1. ```
     POST https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/bctech/demo/v1.0/companies(<company id>))/carBrands(24cafc3a-b1fe-ea11-9306-000d3a482952)/carModels